 – Straight Line Persuasion is an elegant and efficient sales system.
 It is designed to train anyone no matter of their social or intellectual background.

-Two years ago, My cousin and I bought SLP.
+More than two years ago, my cousin and I bought SLP.
 I was a beginner while he was an expert.